Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 Call of Duty 2022: Modern Warfare 2 is fast approaching and we’ve got a full look at all there is to know.
 From a release date to upcoming game modes and even campaign details, here’s a rundown of every early detail.

-Each and every year, one thing is a given in the gaming industry: A new Call of Duty title will be released.
-Following on from Vanguard by Sledgehammer Games, it’s Infinity Ward’s turn once again in 2022.
+Each and every year, one thing has long been a given in the gaming industry: A new Call of Duty title will be released.
+While that trend may finally be nearing its end, 2022 is still business as usual for the franchise.
+Following on from Vanguard by Sledgehammer Games, it’s Infinity Ward’s turn once again this year.

 - CoD 2022: Modern Warfare 2 release date

 - CoD 2022: Modern Warfare 2 Beta

 - CoD 2022: Modern Warfare 2 logo reveal

 - CoD 2022: Modern Warfare 2 editions & pre-orders

 - CoD 2022: Modern Warfare 2 campaign details

 - Will there be a Zombies mode in Modern Warfare 2?

 - CoD 2022: Warzone integration